Group Therapy

 There is no part of our mental health that is not impacted by our relationships.

-If we’re having a hard time in life, then that impacts how we show up in our relationships.
-And because we’re all social animals, if our relationships “go bad,” then we’re likely to feel bad.
+Moreover, If we’re having a hard time in life, then that impacts how we show up in our relationships.
+And because we’re all social animals, if our relationships “get sick,” then we’re likely to feel bad.
 Group therapy can help keep your mind “healthy” when relationships get “ill”.
-It can help you show up in ways you’re proud of.
+It can help you show up for relationships in ways that you’re proud of.

 “Love is not only an intuition but also a skill.”